xmac11/twitter-unfollowers-detector/README.md

 **Disclaimer**: This project was built for fun while learning Python, it is not meant to be used for calling anybody out :snake:

 You know how it goes.
 Somebody follows you on Twitter and you follow them back, because you are a nice person.
 But then they go ahead and unfollow you.
 Not cool, right?
-This script detects this, unfollows the users and - optionally - notifies you via email.
+This script detects this, unfollows them and - optionally - notifies you via email.

 ## Requirements
 - A Twitter developer account (Apply [here](https://developer.twitter.com/en/apply-for-access))